Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Enables auto-pause if the power voltage drops below the pause threshold.
 The firmware records the current state of the print so that it can be resumed when power is restored and executes the pause procedure to attempt to park the print head using the residual energy in the power supply capacitors.
 If the supply voltage continues to drop below the shutdown threshold, the firmware disables all heaters and motors and goes into the shutdown state until either the voltage exceeds the resume threshold or the board is reset.
 In either case, it may be possible to resume the paused print.
 If the supply voltage does not fall below the shutdown threshold but recovers and exceeds the resume threshold, then the print is resumed automatically.

-If any of the three values is zero or negative, or the three values are not in ascending order, then auto-save is disabled.
+If any of the three values for the S parameter are zero or negative, or the three values are not in ascending order, then auto-save is disabled.

 M911 with no parameters displays the current enable/disable state, and the threshold voltages if enabled.